iklevente-zz/ChromiumForWindows/README.md

  - x86 support
  - Set as Default Browser support
+ - Kill Chrome process to be able to update

 *This project is licensed under the MIT License.
 Made by Ilyó Kovács Levente and the contributors.*